neuro-inc/neuro-flow/reference/workflow-syntax/batch-workflow-syntax/README.md

   name3: ""  # Empty string by default
 ```

 The long form allows to additionally specify parameter descriptions.
-This can be useful for `neuro-flow bake` command introspection, shell autocompletion, and generation of more detailed error messages:
+This can be useful for `apolo-flow bake` command introspection, shell autocompletion, and generation of more detailed error messages:

 ```yaml
 params: